Faculty Excellence

 - Psychological and brain sciences professor Luke Chang and engineering professor Hélène Seroussi are recipients of the Presidential Early-Career Award for Scientists and Engineers, the highest honor bestowed by the U.S. government on researchers at the outset of their careers in STEM fields.

-- Books by our faculty have won major awards including the Jacques Barzun Prize (Darrin McMahon), Society for U.S. Intellectual History Annual Book Prize (Leslie Butler), and the Anisfield-Wolf Book Award, a national juried prize for literature that confronts racism and explores diversity (Matthew Delmont).
+- Books by our faculty have won major awards, including the Jacques Barzun Prize (Darrin McMahon), Society for U.S. Intellectual History Annual Book Prize (Leslie Butler, Keidrick Roy), and the Anisfield-Wolf Book Award, a national juried prize for literature that confronts racism and explores diversity (Matthew Delmont).
 Our faculty also often win awards for their published work from the Modern Language Association.

 - Our faculty serve as editors of some of the most prestigious scholarly journals in the world, including the American Economic Review, the flagship journal of the American Economic Association (Erzo Luttmer), and Theatre Journal (Laura Edmondson).